 To protect your brand, it is vitally important that you select or create a trade mark that is unique, meets the criteria for registration and can be protected under the law.
 There are no rules on what makes a successful trade mark, but we've put together some tips to help you - see selecting a strong mark.

 Before you choose what mark to use, you should carry out a clearance search to see if identical or similar marks already exist.
 You should search for previously registered trade marks, as well as any unregistered marks that may be in use.
 If you omit the clearance search, you are risking using a mark that someone else owns and infringing their rights.
 Find out how to search for trade marks.

 5. Should you register a trade mark?

 You don't have to register a trade mark to use it.
-However, without registration, you will not have exclusive right to use, license and sell your mark.
+However, without registration, you will not have exclusive rights to use, license and sell your mark.
 You may also be unable to prevent others from using your mark, or one similar to yours, for comparable goods and services.
 Put simply, if you don’t register your trade mark, someone else may.
-Read about benefits of trade mark registration.
+Read about the benefits of trade mark registration.